waltscode/Regex_Explained/gist-template.md

 * Precedence: The OR operator has a lower precedence than grouping constructs.
 Parentheses ( ) can be used to control the scope of the OR operator.

 ### Flags
+Flags in regular expressions are modifiers that control how the matching process behaves.
+They are added after the closing delimiter of the regular expression and affect various aspects of pattern matching.
+Here's a summary of common flags:

+* 'd' is used to Generate indices for substring matches.
+- Corresponding Property: hasIndices

+* 'i' is called a 'Case-Insensitive Flag': Ignores the case of letters, making the pattern match regardless of letter case.
+- For example: /abc/i would match "ABC" or "aBc."
+- Corresponding Property: ignoreCase

+* 'g' is called a 'Global Flag': Performs a global search, finding all matches rather than stopping after the first match.
+- Corresponding Property: 	global

+* 'm' is called a 'Multiline Flag': Changes the behavior of ^ and $ anchors to match the start or end of each line within a multiline string.
+- Corresponding Property:	multiline

+* 's' is called a 'Dot-All Flag': Alters the behavior of the dot (.) to match any character, including newline characters.
+- Corresponding Property: 	dotAll

+* 'u' is called a 'Unicode Flag': Treats the pattern and input as Unicode, enabling the use of Unicode escapes and making quantifiers like \d work with Unicode characters.
+- Corresponding Property:	unicode

+* 'y' is called a 'Sticky Flag': Requires the match to start at the current position of the search string.
+- Corresponding Property: 	sticky

+* 'flags' are called 'Multiple Flags': Some regex engines allow combining multiple flags.
+- For example: /pattern/gi would enable both case-insensitive and global matching.

+* '(?flag)' are called 'Inline Flags': Flags can also be applied inline within the pattern using (?flag) syntax.
+- For example, (?i)pattern makes the pattern case-insensitive.

 ### Character Escapes